AndreiGubchenko/life_on_flask/README.md

 2. Activate virtual environment

-<venv> - name of the directory where virtual environment is created
+Below \<venv\> - name of the directory where virtual environment is created

 Linux:
 $ `source <venv>/bin/activate`